Norristown Area School District

 Map of Montgomery County, Pennsylvania Public School Districts.
 Norristown Area School District is in pale green in the central part of the county.

 Norristown Area School District is a school district located in Montgomery County, Pennsylvania.
 The school district serves the borough of Norristown, East Norriton Township, and West Norriton Township municipalities in central Montgomery County, just north-west of Philadelphia.

 The district is compiled of six elementary schools, three middle schools, and two high schools.
-The Philadelphia Inquirer has recognized Norristown Area School District as the most diverse district in the Pennsylvanian suburbs of the greater Philadelphia area.
-Dr. Janet C. Samuels was appointed superintendent on January 11, 2008.
-As of the 2018-2019 academic year, Mr. Christopher Dormer will be the superintendent for this district.
+As of the 2018-2019 academic year, Christopher Dormer is the superintendent for this district.